CarloDotLog/flutter_sensitive_content/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/CarloDotLog/flutter_sensitive_content?color=green)](https://github.com/CarloDotLog/flutter_sensitive_content)
 ![GitHub License](https://img.shields.io/github/license/CarloDotLog/flutter_sensitive_content)

-A Flutter package to hide the sensitive content of your app when you switch to another app.
-So no sensitive information are showed when the app previewer is showed.
+A Flutter package for hiding the sensitive content of your app when you switch from one app to another.

+This way, no sensitive information is shown when the app previews.

 ## Features
 Protect you sensitive content with `SensitiveContent` widget.
 It listen for AppLifecycle states,